A Class of Conjugate Priors for Multinomial Probit Models which Includes the Multivariate Normal One: Conjugate Bayesian Inference for Multinomial Probit Models

-Motivated by the above discussion, we develop a new blocked partially--factorized mean--field approximation that extends the contribution of \citet{fasano2019asymptotically} in three main important directions.
-In particular, we [i] allow the inclusion of \textsc{sun} and not only Gaussian priors, [ii] generalize the methods to multinomial probit models, and [iii] further enlarge the class of approximating densities by replacing $ \prod_{r=1}^{h+m}q(\bar{z}_r)$ in $\mathcal{Q}_{\textsc{pfm}}$ with $ \prod_{c=1}^{C} q(\bar{\bz}_c)$, where $\bar{\bz}_1, \ldots, \bar{\bz}_{C}$ are distinct sub--vectors of $\bar{\bz}$, such that $\bar{\bz}=(\bar{\bz}^{\intercal}_1, \ldots, \bar{\bz}^{\intercal}_{C})^{\intercal}$.
-Hence, instead of enforcing independence among all the augmented data, we only make this assumption between pre--specified blocks.
-In fact, while in high--dimensional univariate binary settings the independence among all the augmented data does not seem to have a major impact on the quality of the approximation \citep{fasano2019asymptotically}, this may not be the case in multinomial probit models.
-For example, under the formulation presented in Section \ref{sec.2.2}, each unit $i$ enters the matrix $\bar{\bX}$ multiple times and, hence, it is reasonable to expect a relatively strong dependence among unit--specific augmented data, which cannot be accurately approximated by a fully factorized representation for $q(\bar{\bz})$.
-Similar blocking ideas have been considered by \citet{chop_2011,genton2018} and \citet{cao2019}, to simulate from multivariate truncated normals and compute cumulative distribution functions of high--dimensional Gaussians.
+Motivated by the above discussion, we develop a new blocked partially-factorized mean-field approximation which extends the contribution of \citet{fasano2019asymptotically} in three main important directions.
+In particular, we [i] allow the inclusion of \textsc{sun} and not only Gaussian priors, [ii] generalize the methods to multinomial probit models, and [iii] further enlarge the class of approximating densities by replacing $ \prod_{r=1}^{h+m}q(\bar{z}_r)$ in $\mathcal{Q}_{\textsc{pfm}}$ with $ \prod_{c=1}^{C} q(\bar{\bz}_c)$, where $\bar{\bz}_1, \ldots, \bar{\bz}_{C}$ are distinct sub-vectors of $\bar{\bz}$, such that $\bar{\bz}=(\bar{\bz}^{\intercal}_1, \ldots, \bar{\bz}^{\intercal}_{C})^{\intercal}$.
+Therefore, instead of enforcing independence among all the augmented data, we only make this assumption between pre-specified blocks.
+In fact, while in high-dimensional univariate binary settings the independence among all the augmented data does not seem to have a major impact on the quality of the approximation \citep{fasano2019asymptotically}, this may not be the case in multinomial probit models.
+For example, under the formulation presented in Section \ref{sec.2.2}, every unit $i$ enters the matrix $\bar{\bX}$ multiple times and, hence, it is reasonable to expect a relatively strong dependence among unit-specific augmented data, which cannot be accurately approximated by a fully factorized representation for $q(\bar{\bz})$.
+Similar blocking ideas have been also considered by \citet{chop_2011,genton2018} and \citet{cao2019}, to simulate from multivariate truncated normals and compute cumulative distribution functions of high-dimensional Gaussians.
 We adapt these ideas in the context of variational inference to obtain improved approximations of the posterior, without affecting computational performance.